F3rnand3s/dockerNodeJS-test/README.md

 # dockerNodeJS-test
-This NodeJs can be built into a Docker Image using the:
+This NodeJs can be built into a Docker Image using the: Dockerfile, Docker-Compose.
-Dockerfile;
-Docker-Compose;

-This image was made with the purpose of testing
+This repo was made with the purpose of testing various CI/CD tools.

 **Helpfull Commands:**
 * docker build -t f3rnand3s/dockernodejs-test .